Sanda Amadou

 His works seem to obey a rigorous geometry and form complex architectures, which are simultaneously playful and surprisingly fragile.
 Lines, circles, triangles and quadrilaterals, semi-mathematical figures that are never perfect, connect Fulani symbols of of natural life with ropes at its base.
 His images result in imaginary forms and grotesque figures that show a ragged vulnerability, ethereal and always in motion.
 They allow the viewer to glimpse an unreal essence.

-In his latest work Amadou is experimenting with 3D effects adding different textures and sculpting on canvas with plated synthetic hairs in different variations.
+In his more recent work Amadou is experimenting with 3D effects adding different textures and sculpting on canvas with plated synthetic hairs in different variations.
 For his Sacred places series he uses these braids to create sacred forest monasteries as a metaphor for the need to canonise and protect the natural environment and rebalance human relationship with nature.

 Credentials